GeoscienceAustralia/dea-knowledge-hub/docs/_templates/product-v2.rst

       :name: product-categorisation-specifications
       :class: h2

-   These metadata categorise the product so that it can be found alongside related products.
+   This metadata categorises the product so that it can be found alongside related products.

    .. list-table::
       :name: product-categorisation-specifications-table